Hardy Highlanders – People and Wildlife of the Himalaya

 Morning light on Dhaulagiri (8,167 m), Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)

-The Himalaya is a long arch of gigantic mountains, stretching more than 2,500 km from northern Pakistan to the northern tip of Myanmar.
+The Himalaya are a long arch of gigantic mountains, stretching more than 2,500 km from northern Pakistan to the northern tip of Myanmar.
 Here lie the highest mountains on Earth, with 14 peaks reaching an altitude of more than 8,000 m.
 In this area of varied habitats, an incredible multitude of plants and animals is found, and the numerous peoples, who live here, are as diverse as the flora and fauna.

 The word Himalaya comes from the Sanskrit hima (‘snow’) and alaya (‘abode’), thus meaning ‘The Abode of Snow’.
 The Himalaya consists of a long arch of gigantic mountains, stretching from northern Pakistan southeast to the northern tip of Myanmar – a distance of more than 2,500 km.
 Here you find the Earth’s largest concentration of very high mountain tops – 14 peaks reach an altitude of more than 8,000 m, and hundreds are more than 7,000 m high.
 (For comparison, the highest mountain outside Central Asia – Aconcagua in Argentina – is a mere 6,962 m high.)